Kerry-G/HTTP-Library/README.md

 ## Build

 Use `mvn package` to create a .jar in /target.
-The executable class is Driver.
+The executable class is HttpClientDriver.

 ```
 mvn package